superxc3/oceanwave/build guide.md

 | Join if your config allows for two encoders|

-### OLED or haptic bzzz
+### OLED and haptic bzzz
-Choose only OLED or Haptic Bzzz.
-You are allowed to bridge one of them only because they shared the same pins.
+~~Choose only OLED or Haptic Bzzz.
+You are allowed to bridge one of them only because they shared the same pins.~~ OLED and Haptic Bzzz are both supported as long as your firmware can fit in.
 |![image](https://user-images.githubusercontent.com/79617315/214061223-f66d9b0a-8950-46b2-9f59-72110a27ecd7.png)|
 |:--:|
 | Join the left 4 jumpers if choose for OLED; join the right 4 jumpers if choose for haptic bzzz.
 Socket for OLED on top; socket for haptic at the bottom.
 The photo above shows example of haptic bzzz|